qmk/qmk_firmware/keyboards/dz60/keymaps/jacko_keys/readme.md

 ### Notes on "Level 3 Shift"
 * Ironically not being American I will not test the en_US local without hardware.
 * I'm not sure if that locale supports an `Alt Gr` key interpretation of right `Alt`.
-* Hacking Linux `termcap` or `GUI` equivalent files might be possible for the determined.
+* Hacking Linux `termcap` or GUI equivalent files might be possible for the determined.

 ### Common to All `Fn` Layers
 * Left `Ctrl` is ANSI layer select.
 Basic conformist ANSI.
 * Left `Win` is macro-board layer select.
 Latching macro modifiers and function keys.
 * Left `Alt` is navigation layer select.
-You MUST be in this mode for **BQN**.
+You **MUST** be in this mode for **BQN**.
 * Basically `Fn`+ a left modifier on the bottom row changes the main layer or enters a CYAN shift.
-* In CYAN shift mode you may release the `Fn` key while holding the CYAN modifier.
+* In CYAN shift mode you may release the `Fn` key while holding the respective CYAN modifier.

 ## ANSI Layer (RED Layer)
 * Right control exchanged with function shift key as always.
-* This layer is the keyboard default and has few surprises.
+* This layer is the keyboard default and has no surprises.
 To access this layer the key combination `Fn`+Left `Ctrl` has been reserved.

 ### ANSI Shift Layer (`Fn` ANSI MAGENTA Shift)
 * Scroll lock placed on caps lock.